w3c/wai-curricula/content/index.md

 * **procurer** &mdash; includes requirements in a training Request for Proposals (RFP) based on the modules provided in this resource
 * **hiring manager** &mdash; compares the competencies assessed for different certificates based on the modules provided in this resource

-This resource is organized in granular modules that you can combine to create light-weight or in-depth training on accessibility.
-It does not prescribe duration, effort, or accreditation.

 ## Contents